-This Policy applies only to studies (IF Studies) conducted by Columbia University investigators in which the imaging procedures produce high density images that provide anatomic or physiological data of the type that is used in clinical diagnosis or treatment, including, but not limited to, MRI scans, CT scans, PET scans and X-rays (Required Review Images).
-The IRB will consider this Policy in reviewing protocols for such studies, but will determine the specifics of how IFs should be handled in the context of each particular study.
+This Policy applies only to studies (IF Studies) conducted by Columbia University investigators in which the imaging procedures produce high density images that provide anatomic or physiological data of the type that is used in clinical diagnosis or treatment (Required Review Images).
+High density images include, but are not limited to, MRI scans, CT scans, PET scans and X-rays, but do not include XtremeCT (QCT/HRpOCT), DEXA or similar non-high density scans.
+The IRB will consider this Policy in reviewing protocols for IF Studies, but will determine the specifics of how IFs should be handled in the context of each particular study.

-Required Review Images must be read for IFs by a radiologist credentialed by the Department of Radiology (a Credentialed Radiologist) unless there is a justification for why such review should not be required.
-If the scan required by the protocol is performed for clinical purposes in accordance with the standard of care (an Excepted Scan) and such protocol already provides for readings of Required Review Images by a Credentialed Radiologist, neither an additional reading under this Policy nor the inclusion of the information outlined in Section B below in the applicable consent documentation is required.
+Required Review Images must be read for IFs by a radiologist credentialed by the Department of Radiology (a Credentialed Reader), unless there is a justification for why such review should not be required.
+If the scan indicated in the protocol is already required to be read by a Credentialed Reader in accordance with the policies and procedures of the Department of Radiology that are consistent with the requirements of this Policy (an Excepted Scan), an additional reading under this Policy is not required.
+Inclusion of the information outlined in Section B below in the applicable consent documentation is required if the Required Review Image is for research purposes only, i.e., the imaging is beyond that required for standard of care, whether or not the scan is an Excepted Scan.